Turku: Theatres

 There are half a dozen theatres situated in Turku, with the largest being the Turku City Theatre.
 Located in the city centre on the banks of the River Aura, it offers a varied programme of classical and contemporary drama.
 Other theatres in Turku include Linnateatteri, Åbo Svenska Teater, TEHDAS and Turun Nuori Teatteri, in addition to smaller establishments such as the puppet theatre, Aura of Puppets, and the summer theatres, Samppalinna and Vartiovuori.

 Music

 Turku is a music hub that provides a variety of musical experiences.
 The Turku Philharmonic Orchestra is the oldest ensemble in Finland, tracing its origins to the establishment of the Turun Soitannollinen Seura in 1790.
-The orchestra has a reputation for its classical repertoire and frequently conducts concerts throughout Finland.
+The orchestra has a reputation for its vibrant repertoire and frequently conducts concerts throughout Finland.

 Turku boasts a selection of music festivals, catering to diverse tastes and moods.
 The longest running rock festival in Finland, Ruisrock, is held on the island of Ruissalo.
-Aura Fest is a new city-based festival, set to debut in the summer of 2022.
+Aura Fest is a new city-based festival, debuting in the summer of 2022.
 DBTL is another city festival, situated along the banks of the Aura River.
 Turku Jazz is an annual festival in July.
 August sees the Turku Music Festival, dedicated to classical music.